Find out about the publications we have produced that are in print, out of print, are planning to publish or those available on-line on this page.

 Read more about why Hasland has been chosen for our first township based VCH spin-off book in our blog.

-This book is sold out.
+This book is sold-out.

-Chesterfield Streets and Houses
+Chesterfield Streets and Houses – sold out

 By Philip Riden, Chris Leteve and Richard Sheppard